MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/allowzerolength-property.md

 |No|Yes|Presses ENTERPresses SPACEBAREnters a zero-length string|(not allowed)(not allowed)(not allowed)|
 |Yes|Yes|Presses ENTERPresses SPACEBAREnters a zero-length string|(not allowed)Zero-length stringZero-length string|

+> [!NOTE]
- **Note**  You can use the **Format** property to distinguish between the display of a **Null** value and a zero-length string.
+> You can use the **Format** property to distinguish between the display of a **Null** value and a zero-length string.
 For example, the string "None" can be displayed when a zero-length string is entered.

 The **AllowZeroLength** property works independently of the **Required** property.
 The **Required** property determines only whether a **Null** value is valid for the field.
 If the **AllowZeroLength** property is set to Yes, a zero-length string will be a valid value for the field regardless of the setting of the **Required** property.